nebfield/snpQT/docs/user-guide/results.md

 If you wish to run Imputation locally you should run the following line of code:

-`nextflow run main.nf -profile docker --bed toy.bed --bim toy.bim --fam toy.fam --qc --pop_strat --gwas --impute -resume --results ./results_toy_imputed/ --sexcheck false`
+`nextflow run main.nf -profile docker --bed ./data/toy.bed --bim ./data/toy.bim --fam ./data/toy.fam --qc --pop_strat --gwas --impute -resume --results ./results_toy_imputed/ --sexcheck false`

 !!!Tip
 	- You need to be a superuser to run Imputation